Home / Sphincter Saving Surgery in India

 Why Choose Dr. Vinay Samuel Gaikwad for Sphincter-Saving Surgery in India?

-• Over twenty years of experience in advanced rectal cancer surgery
+• 20+ years of experience in advanced rectal cancer surgery.

-• He received his training at Tata Memorial Hospital and various international cancer centres
+• Training from Tata Memorial Hospital and international centres.

-• He possesses specialised knowledge about laparoscopic and robotic sphincter-preserving surgical techniques
+• Expert in laparoscopic and robotic sphincter-preserving surgery.

 Take the next step & schedule a visit today